codeandtheory/ypersistence-ios/README.md

 #### Fetch

-Fetches managed object records from Core Data.Returns an array of managed object records matching the (optional) predicate and optionally sorted.
+Fetches managed object records from Core Data.
+Returns an array of managed object records matching the (optional) predicate and optionally sorted.
  Throws any error executing the fetch request.

 ```swift